KetkiMD/Projects/Readme.txt

-Utilizes OpenCV library for real-time license plate detection.
-Implements Haar Cascade classifier for accurate plate identification.
-Captures video from the default camera and processes each frame.
+Employ the OpenCV library to achieve real-time license plate detection by implementing a Haar Cascade classifier for precise plate identification.
+The code captures video feed from the default camera and processes every frame for the recognition of license plates.

-OCR: Optimal Character Recognition

-A Haar cascade is a machine learning-based object detection method that is used to detect specific patterns or objects in images.
-In this code, the Haar cascade XML file specified by harcascade is trained specifically for detecting Russian license plates.
-The Haar cascade XML file contains a set of classifiers that are trained to recognize certain features of license plates, such as edges, corners, or specific patterns.
-These classifiers are then used to scan an image or video frame and detect the presence of license plates.
+To ensure accurate identification of license plates, the code utilizes a Haar cascade XML file specified by 'harcascade,' which is specifically trained for detecting Russian license plates.
+This XML file comprises a set of classifiers that have undergone training to recognize distinctive features of license plates, such as edges, corners, or specific patterns.
+During execution, these classifiers scan each frame of the input image or video to identify and locate license plates based on the learned patterns.

+Fundamentally, the Haar cascade method represents a machine learning-based object detection technique crafted for recognizing predetermined patterns or objects in images.
+The designated XML file serves as a guide for the algorithm to identify Russian license plates by detecting pertinent features in the visual data.